-Testamur Title of Degree: Bachelor of Commerce/ Bachelor of Laws

-(a separate testamur is awarded for each degree)
+Testamur Title of Degree: Bachelor of Commerce/ Bachelor of Laws (a separate testamur is awarded for each degree)

-Abbreviation: BCom/LLB

-Home Faculty: Faculty of Law
+Abbreviation: BCom/LLB Home Faculty: Faculty of Law

-Duration: 5 years full-time or part-time equivalent

-Total Credit Points: 266

-Delivery Mode: On-campus

-Starting Session(s): Autumn

-Location: Wollongong

-UOW Course Code: 773

-UAC Code: 751202

-CRICOS Code: 003683K

-Students commencing University study directly from school must enrol in a double degree course with the Bachelor of Laws.
+Students commencing University study directly from school may enrol in a double degree course with the Bachelor of Laws.
 Study in another academic discipline allows students to recognise how law functions in social, economic, technical, environmental and scientific contexts.
 The BCom/LLB degree provides opportunities for students to combine their interest in law with business or commerce.

-For the first three years of the double degree, students enrol substantially in subjects offered by the Faculty of Commerce combined with a small number of Law subjects.
+For the first two years of the double degree, students enrol in subjects offered by the Faculty of Commerce.
 In the final two years of the degree, students enrol exclusively in Law subjects, including a range of law elective options.